carlos2742/gateway-client/README.md

 # GatewayManager

-This project was generated with Angular 5 and contain all the UI to manage Gateways and Devices
+This project was generated with Angular 5 and contain all the UI to manage Gateways and Devices.
+This branch use data located in memory, doesn't need the gateway-api

 ## Initialize the app